There are two ways to create your GraphQL API with StepZen when you have a SQL database backend.

 to deploy the generated GraphQL schema for your database to StepZen.
 A GraphQL API is instantly available in the cloud on the endpoint you configured above (...api/dozing-fly

 ).
 You can query your GraphQL API from any application, browser, or IDE by providing the API key linked to your account.
+The easiest way to do this is to use the StepZen dashboard explorer.

 Try running the following query: